danchoi/soywiki/README.markdown

 revision history of a wiki page and to see a "git-blame" view of who wrote each line when.

-Will there even be a web browser interface to SoyWiki?
+Will there ever be a web browser interface to SoyWiki?
 Maybe.
-But the main focus on SoyWiki is not on publishing a pretty website but on making it easy to organize your thoughts and your knowledge.
-Still, if you want to publish any of the content in a SoyWiki wiki, it's easy to write a program that will bundle up all the relevant wiki pages together and convert them into a public-facing wiki website.
-SoyWiki helps you deal without distractions with pure content and evolve it.
+But the main focus on SoyWiki is not on publishing a pretty website.
+The main focus is to help you manage knowledge and evolve it with minimal annoyance and distraction.
+(Still, if you want to publish any of the content in a SoyWiki wiki, it's easy to write a program that will bundle up all the relevant wiki pages together and convert them into a public-facing wiki website.)

 Why does SoyWiki opt for CamelCase (a.k.a. the WikiCase link pattern)?
 There are many syntaxes for linking wiki pages together.
-But CamelCase was the original, and it is still the best.
-It is the minimalist way of linking wiki pages together -- "with no additional markup whatsoever," as [Ward Cunningham put it][ward] -- and it encourages you to create wiki pages with more descriptive names.
+Besides being the original, CamelCase is the most elegantly minimalist approach to linking wiki pages together -- "with no additional markup whatsoever," as [Ward Cunningham put it][ward].
+It encourages you to create wiki pages with descriptive names.
 CamelCase wikilinks are also favorable for storing the content in plain text files, since the page names can map directly to Unix file names without excruciating character escaping.

 [ward]:http://c2.com/cgi/wiki?WikiCase